gigety/gigety/README.md

 # 💥 🍄 🐸 Gigety 🐸 🌍 👀
-Gigety is a personal project / playground to practice and prove scalable solutions for a variety of requirements.
+Gigety is a personal project / sandbox to practice and prove scalable solutions for a variety of requirements.
 It will forever be growing in ideas / solutions / features.

 Currently the end product is a place for users to share information in a secure fashion.